Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Casoratian solutions and -extended GD-4 type equations

 Note that the only distinction between the systems of GD-4 (C-3) \eqref{eq:xyz-MSBSQ} and its alternative form \eqref{eq:xyz-MSBSQ-1} lies in the final equation (also see Eqs.(3.29d) and (3.30) in \cite{Tela}).
 Here we skip the discussion for the alternative form since both of the GD-4 (C-3) type equations share the same dependent variables.

-Finally, we mention something about one- and two-soliton solutions.
+Finally, we mention the following about one- and two-soliton solutions.

 \begin{remark} One-soliton and two-soliton solution formulae for variables $v'_{a}$, $w'_b$, $s'_a$ and $t'_b$ have been indicated in Remarks \ref{R-1} and \ref{R-2}.
-Therefore, here we just list one-soliton and two-soliton formula of the variable $S'_{a,b}$, where notations can be referred to \eqref{3.30}.
+Therefore, here we just list one-soliton and two-soliton formula of the variable $S'_{a,b}$ which is defined by $f$.
+Notations can be referred to \eqref{3.30}.
 The one-soliton solution is